top of page

 • Creation of large print information packs for guests

-• Marketing/invitations for groups and organizations supporting members with vision loss (includes personal visits to groups centers)
+• Marketing/invitations for groups and organizations supporting members with vision loss (includes personal visits to groups),

 • Hosting a preliminary tour/workshop to gather feedback and refine content with written documentation and oral surveys.